GrahamWhite/Portfolio_Nov_2020/README.md

 **Create Firebase Project**

-**Edit *firebaseConfig* in the *SubscriptionForm.js* file to match the setting from your firebase project**
+**Edit *firebaseConfig* in the *SubscriptionForm.js* file to match the settings from your firebase project**

 Please note that in future updates constants and functions included in the *SubscriptionForm.js* page will be divided into data, facade, utility, and controller files to maintain project organization.

 The app should now save a subscriber's email and name to the realtime firebase database you created.